 At Rudolf Steiner House you can find a spiritually oriented programme of events including:

-In addition our 220 person theatre with its renowned acoustics is available for hire, as are our six additional rooms of varying sizes.
+In addition our 220 person theatre with its renowned acoustics is available for hire, as are our six additional rooms of varying capacity

 Volunteers are invaluable to Rudolf Steiner House as they enable us to do work that would not otherwise be possible, and often contribute significant specialist capacities and knowledge.
 We welcome the contribution made by volunteers, and are committed to encouraging more volunteering where possible.
-RSH has a wide range of exciting opportunities for volunteers, offering great benefits to those who do.
+We have a wide range of exciting opportunities for volunteers, offering great benefits to those who do.

 Possible roles for volunteers at the moment include:

 - Theatre ushers

 - Meeting and greeting

 What We Do

 Rudolf Steiner House is a hub for contemporary culture in the heart of London offering a programme of spiritually oriented events in a unique and stunning architectural environment.
 We are also the cultural home of The Anthroposophical Society in Great Britain (see ASinGB below).

 Born in Austria, Steiner (1861 – 1925) was a visionary philosopher, lecturer, artist, social reformer, and architect.
 His initial, fundamental work was philosophically focussed on the reconciliation of science and spirituality.
 Steiner termed his philosophy ‘spiritual science,’ or ‘anthroposophy,’ the latter meaning wisdom of the human being.
 Through the development of his holistic and integrative way of looking at the human being and the world, Steiner innovated in a multitude of practical disciplines and fields of work, including education, agriculture, medicine, social care, economics, and the arts.